Wireless Access Point vs Router – What’s the Difference?

 On the other hand, an access point is a local area network sub-device that only allows access to the router’s established network.

-As a result, if you’re a network administrator, you can tweak the network’s settings with a wireless router, but not with a wireless AP.
+As a result, if you’re a network administrator, you can tweak the network’s settings with a wireless router but not with a wireless AP.

 Final Thought

-So should you go for a wireless AP or a router?
+So, should you go for a wireless AP or a router?
 Well, it all depends on your needs.

-If you want to have WiFi at home to cover your family’s needs, a router is more than enough.
+If you want WiFi at home to cover your family’s needs, a router is more than enough.
 However, if you want to build a network to cover many users, you need several wireless APs.

 See Also